-While video consultation provision was accelerated by the Covid Pandemic it’s fair to say that take up has not been as widespread as expected by those championing online expansion.
+While the COVID-19 pandemic accelerated video consultation provision, it’s fair to say that take-up has not been as widespread as expected by those championing online expansion.

 The UK primary healthcare industry faces numerous challenges, including increasing patient demand, limited resources and the need for improved access to healthcare services.
 These challenges have highlighted the urgency for innovative solutions that can optimise healthcare delivery while maintaining quality care.

-Video consultations development was fast-tracked as it was seen as one of the ways to interact with patients while minimising physical contact during the pandemic.
+Video consultation development was fast-tracked as it was seen as one of the ways to interact with patients while minimising physical contact during the pandemic.

 What was being seen as an optional extra became a key part of online services offered by Silicon Practice and others.

-However, while video seems to have found a place in urgent care settings its takeup has slipped back in general practice.
+However, while video seems to have found a place in urgent care settings, its takeup has slipped back into general practice.

 Clinicians in control